Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/trouble-in-otari/drow-warrior.md

 abilities_mid:
   - name: "Light Blindness"
     desc: "  When first exposed to bright light, the drow can't see until the end of their next turn.
-All squares are difficult terrain for them, and they take a –4 status penalty to [[Perception]].
+All squares are difficult terrain for them, and they take a –4 status penalty to [[compendium/skills.md#Perception|Perception]].
 If they try to attack a creature, the attack fails unless they succeed at a DC 11 flat check.
 Light doesn't blind them again for 1 hour."
 abilities_top:
   - name: Items
     desc: "dagger, hand crossbow (10 bolts), leather armor, rapier;"